 The Q2L PTA originated in the autumn of 2008 with a small group of parents from the founding class who wanted to help our school.
-Since then, our school has grown and so has our PTA, which serves both the middle and high school.
+Since then, our school has grown and so has our PTA, which serves both the Middle and Upper School.
 All parents/caregivers are welcome and encouraged to participate.

 PTA Mission Statement